fuzzy01/unraid_enhanced_kernel/README.md

 ```
 echo 2 > /sys/devices/pci0000:00/0000:00:02.0/sriov_numvfs
 ```
-  You can see the addition adapters with the lspci command.
+  You can see the additional adapters with the lspci command.
 -  This build includes the r8125 (for 2.5 GbE RTL8125, RTL8126 chips) and r8168 (for 1 GbE RTL8168, RTL8411 chips) drivers from the Realtek site.
 You can enable them with disabling the built-in kernel driver:
 ```
 echo "blacklist r8169" > /boot/config/modprobe.d/r8169.conf